European Diploma in advanced critical care EchoCardiography (EDEC)

-European Diploma in EchoCardiography (EDEC), is a new curriculum in Echocardiography offered by ESICM to practitioners who have acquired a basic level of competence in critical care echocardiography (CCE) and would like to extend their competencies to an advanced level.
+European Diploma in advanced critical care EchoCardiography (EDEC), is a curriculum in Echocardiography offered by ESICM to practitioners who have acquired a basic level of competence in critical care echocardiography (CCE) and would like to extend their competencies to an advanced level.

 Completion of EDEC training and competency-based testing designates that the intensivist is competent in advanced critical care echocardiography.

-- Provide a certificate of attendance for a basic course in echocardiography in the last two years
+- Certificate of attendance for a basic course in echocardiography in the last two years

-- Identify potential local mentors for the completion of the curriculum
+- Identify potential mentor and supervisor for the completion of the curriculum

 Within 24 months, EDEC candidates must

 - Participate in a minimum of 40 hours of advanced courses which must be composed of 20 hours of face-to-face courses (including mandatory ESICM advanced course), and 20 hours of EDEC webinars (more information available here).
 Participation in other advanced echocardiography courses is accepted provided that these are endorsed by the EDEC Committee (list available here).